AllaboutDee/P1/readme.md

     * [**Content**](#content)
     * [**Media**](#media)

-## Project Planning

-In the planning stage, key elements were defined to shape the site’s structure, focusing on user experience (UX) principles, aesthetic style, and interactive features for both desktop and mobile views.
-Each section is designed to enhance engagement and usability.

-### **Planning stage:**
+## **Planning stage:**
     In the planning stage, key elements were defined to shape the website’s structure, including user experience (UX) principles, aesthetic style, and interactive features.
-Each section was designed to enhance engagement and usability, focusing on both desktop and mobile views.
+Each section was designed to enhance engagement and usability, focusing on mobile, ipad and laptop views.
 ### **Target Audiences:**
 * Surfing enthusiasts of all levels
 * Families seeking activities to enjoy together